feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 This creates the `FeatureServiceRegistry` singleton instance, registers all `featureServiceDefinitions` for the given integrator ID (`'acme:integrator'`), and instantiates a `FeatureAppManager` singleton instance using the `FeatureServiceRegistry`.
-Both singletons are returned.
+Both singletons are returned as properties of the `FeatureHub` object created using the `createFeatureHub` function.

 > The integrator needs a self-selected but unique consumer ID to register or
 > [consume Feature Services][consuming-feature-services] (in the example above